 What Can We Carry?

 PAART has a small fleet of airplanes and an animal transport vehicle that we rely upon to assist in rescues.
-Typically we can fit around 300 pounds of weight in each plane and up to 70 animals in our rescue vehicle.
+Typically, we can fit around 300 pounds of weight in each plane and up to 70 animals in our rescue vehicle.
 When we analyze a potential rescue the first thing we are looking to determine is if it is within our range, weight limit, and animal capacity.
-When transporting animals we must keep then inside of their crates.
+Animals must be kept inside of a USDA approved during transport.
 An average dog weighs around 40 pounds and their crate is usually around 10 pounds.
 This means that we have the ability to transport 6 dogs with their crates at a time in an airplane.
-The rescue vehicle can carry up to 70 animals depending on the size and crate configuration.
-Our typical air rescue is between 3 and 5 dogs at a time.
+The rescue vehicles can carry up to 70 animals depending on the size and crate configuration.
+Our typical air rescue is between 4 and 8 dogs at a time.
 The typical vehicle transport is around 50 animals.
 When requesting a rescue please keep these numbers in mind.
 Please determine the weight of the dogs and their crates before contacting us.

 Where Can We Go?

 Our air fleet is made up of single engine airplanes.
-Typically we can fly at around 170mph.
-On any air mission we do not allow our pilots to fly more than 250nm on any given leg of a trip.
+On average we can fly at around 180mph.
+On each air mission we do not allow our pilots to fly more than 250nm on any given leg of a trip.
 We are very sensitive to pilot fatigue and put the safety of our pilots first and foremost.
-In the event that the distance you are looking to request is longer than our range we ask that you arrange ground transportation to make up the the difference.
+In the event that the distance you are looking to request is longer than our range we ask that you arrange ground transportation to make up the difference.
 The rescue vehicle can travel up to 1200 miles round trip depending on the load.
 For trips over 700 miles on one leg we require our drivers to stop overnight.

 How do we determine if we can fly?